 Further down the homepage, Wendy incorporates a fun cursor interaction using Velo by Wix.
-Not only is this interactivity somewhat addictive, it also adds a drop of color to the overall neutral color palette.
+Not only is this interactivity somewhat addictive as part of the user experience, it also adds a drop of color to the overall neutral color palette.

 05. Dennis Krawec

 Multidisciplinary designer Dennis Krawec’s portfolio is anything but subtle.
-And that’s just what makes it so brilliant.
+And that’s just what makes it so brilliant as a website portfolio example.
 Merging ‘80s aesthetics with pop culture and outlandish design elements from the dawn of the internet, this is one of the most eye-catching portfolio websites we’ve seen to date.

 06. Studio Bagaz’